-We will pay the proceeds as described in the OTHER GENERAL CONTRACT PROVISIONS - When Proceeds Are Paid section.
+We will pay the proceeds as described in the When Proceeds Are Paid section.
 If you redeem units from your Certificate Fund that you just purchased and paid for by check or ACH (Automatic Clearing House) transfer, we will process your redemption, but will delay sending you the proceeds for up to 10 calendar days to allow the check or ACH transfer to clear.

 A surrender may have tax consequences.
-See the TAXES section.
+See TAXES.